Jim Acosta: Media career

-Acosta began his professional career in radio, and his first job was with WMAL in Washington, D.C.
+Acosta began his professional career in radio, and his first job was with WMAL in Washington, DC.
 In 1994, Acosta left WMAL and entered television, working for Fox affiliate WTTG-TV as a desk assistant.
 In 1995, Acosta moved in front of the camera, becoming a reporter and substitute anchor at NBC affiliate WBIR-TV in Knoxville, Tennessee, and remained in that job until 1998.

-From 1998 until 2000, Acosta worked as a reporter for CBS affiliate KTVT-TV in Dallas.
+From 1998 until 2000, Acosta worked as a reporter for CBS affiliate KTVT-TV in Fort Worth.
 From 2000 until 2001, Acosta was a reporter for WBBM-TV in Chicago.
 From 2001 until 2003, Acosta worked as a correspondent for CBS News' Newspath service, based both in Dallas and Chicago.
-From February 2003 until March 2007, Acosta was a correspondent for CBS News and was based first in New York and then in Atlanta.
+From February 2003 until March 2007, Acosta was a correspondent for CBS News and was based first in New York City and then in Atlanta.

 At CBS News, Acosta covered the 2004 campaign of Democratic presidential candidate John Kerry, the Iraq War from Baghdad, and Hurricane Katrina.
 In April 2007, Acosta joined CNN.
 During the following year, Acosta covered the 2008 presidential campaigns of Democratic candidates Barack Obama and Hillary Clinton, frequently appearing as an anchor of CNN's weekend political program, Ballot Bowl.
 Acosta later joined CNN's American Morning program as a correspondent and contributed to the network's coverage of the 2010 midterm elections.

 In February 2012, CNN promoted Acosta to the position of national political correspondent.
 In his role as national political correspondent, Acosta was the network's lead correspondent in covering the 2012 presidential campaign of Republican nominee Mitt Romney.
 He was then the senior White House correspondent for CNN.
 At a nationally televised news conference in November 2015, Acosta challenged President Obama on his administration's strategy for destroying the terrorist organization known as ISIS.
-"Why can't we take out these bastards," Acosta asked.
+"Why can't we take out these bastards?"
+Acosta asked.

 Acosta traveled to Cuba in March 2016 to cover President Obama's historic trip to the island.
-At a rare news conference in Havana featuring both Obama and Cuban president Raúl Castro, Acosta pressed the Cuban leader on his country's human rights record.
+At a rare news conference in Havana featuring both Obama and Cuban president Raúl Castro, Acosta pressed the Cuban leader on his country's human-rights record.

 Acosta was promoted to chief White House correspondent on January 9, 2018.

-In January 2021, CNN announced that Acosta would move to chief domestic correspondent and weekend anchor.
+In January 2021, CNN announced that Acosta would be the network's chief domestic correspondent and weekend anchor.
 The moves aligned with the incoming Biden administration.

 President Trump press conferences

 At a nationally televised news conference in May 2016, Republican presidential candidate Donald Trump called Acosta "a real beauty" for his reporting.
 Interrupting Acosta, who asked Trump about his ability to deal with scrutiny, Trump said: "Excuse me, excuse me, I've watched you on TV.
 You're a real beauty."

-During President-elect Trump's first press conference on January 11, 2017, Acosta attempted to ask a question to the President-elect regarding Russia.
-Trump, however, instead called on other reporters, denouncing Acosta and CNN as "fake news".
+During President-elect Trump's first press conference on January 11, 2017, Acosta attempted to ask a question regarding Russia, but Trump called on others, describing Acosta and CNN as "fake news".